dolthub/docs/content/guides/docker.md

   test:
 ```

-Creating the resources exposes port 3306, accessed with `mysql` as shown the last example.
+Up'ing the resources exposes a server on port 3306, accessed with `mysql` as shown the last example.
 ```bash
 > docker-compose up
 Starting tmp_db_1 ... done